openpaperwork/pyinsane/README.md

 ## Description

-Python library to access scanner.
+Python library to access and use scanner devices.

 Currently, it only support the Sane API (available on GNU/Linux, *BSD, MacOSX, etc).
 Windows APIs (twain and WIA) are not supported yet.